Our Privacy Notice has been updated.

 If you choose to complete any of the surveys or questionnaires that we run, we may record your name and contact details as well as the answers or feedback that you provide.
 In some cases we will anonymise this information so that we only keep aggregated data and statistics.

-Data we collect on our website and social media
+Data we collect through our website, social media and marketing

-We may collect other personal information about you whenever you visit our website or interact with us on social media.
+We may collect other personal information about you whenever you visit our website or interact with us on social media or when we send you promotional emails.
 This information may include:

 - Your credentials for accessing your member account on our website (email address, share number and password) and your Community forum account (username and password).
 We store passwords in an encrypted format for your security.